Cosmic Egg Creation

 Copyright © 2016 by Yehuda Rotblum

-The many creation myths in the Fertile Crescent diffused into each other incorporating the region prevalent ideas.
+The many Fertile Crescent creation myths diffused into each other incorporating the region prevalent ideas.
 These mythological motifs include symbols of a primeval chaos, wind, water, the cosmic egg, creation of human beings from mud, etc.

 In the region of Egypt, in Hermopolis a provincial capital in Old Kingdom 2500BC, and Canaan (see Caananite Creation) a myth circulated that Creation spontaneously occurred from a Cosmic Egg.
-The creation began in a fertile swamp which in turn created the cosmic egg and from it emerged the Sun God (Ra), who created everything.
+Accordingly, creation began in a fertile swamp, which in turn created the cosmic egg and from it emerged the Sun God (Ra), who created everything.

 In our creation story presented in Fig.1, a rockart from Negev Desert, three elements play a central role: The Godly Wind, Earth, and Water.
 The symbols descriptions in this rockart, from left to right: Time wheel derived from the apparent rotation of stars around North Star creates the godly wind, which is the creator energy.
-The Ibex, in the center, (see Ibex and Rockart) represents the earth/fertility god holds the primordial water in his belly, see his hollow belly that looks like a container of water.
-To the ibex right, a man and a woman standing and a circle coming out from her body.
+The Ibex, in the center, (see Ibex and Rockart) represents the earth god that contains the primeval water in his belly, see his hollow belly that looks like a container of water.
+To the ibex right, a man and a woman standing.
+The woman seems ripped from the man’s body, see the extrusion in the man ribs pointed by the woman hand, and a circle coming out from her body.

 My interpretation of this rockart is as follows: The wheel of time generates the godly wind, which fuses with a stream of water sprouting from the ibex.
 You can see the splashes of water coming out of the ibex belly reaching his horns and the man hand.
+This fusion of upper and lower water creates a man.
 The man creates the woman that gives birth to the cosmic egg from, which the universe is created.
-Creation results in the fusion of wind, earth, and primordial water.
-It is the symbolic representation of the mating of Upper Water and Lower Water or the sky with earth.
+Creation results in the fusion of wind, earth, and water, which is a symbolic sky and earth mating.